GarethElms/BackboneJSModalView/README.md

 ### css
 You can pass in any css you want to be applied to the modal dialog.
 See the [jQuery .css() docs] (http://api.jquery.com/css)

+### showModalAtScrollPosition
+Boolean; default is true.
+Determines whether the modal dialog is displayed so it is visible in a scrolled viewport (a sensible default), or is displayed at the top of the document where it might be invisible if the window has been scrolled down.

 # Release notes

+### v0.3
+* Added option showModalAtScrollPosition (default true) to determine whether the modal dialog is displayed so it is visible in a scrolled viewport (a sensible default), or is displayed at the top of the document where it might be invisible if the window has been scrolled down.
+* Fixed a problem where the opaque blanket div didn't cover the entire screen when the window was scrolled.
+The modal blanket div's height is recalculated every time a dialog is displayed (in case the window height has changed since last time).
+* Added the recentre() function which you can call to recentre a modal dialog in case the content has changed.
+Useful if errors messages have been added for example.
+American's can use recenter().
+* Improved how the positioning works.
+* The showModal() function now return this.
+* Made all css overridable even the css that makes it work out of the box.
+* Added validation to the demo using [Thomas Pederson's excellent backbone.validation.js](https://github.com/thedersen/backbone.validation).

 ### v0.2
 * Added option to render the modal dialog into a given container element allowing relative absolute positioning.